History of HECSE

-With the growth of special education teacher preparation and doctoral programs, came the need to establish an organization to foster communication among Chairpersons of Special Education teacher preparation programs.
-In January, 1976, James Affleck from the University of Washington and Richard Schofer, from the University of Missouri convened the First Invitational Conference of Chairpersons of College and University Departments of Special Education at the University of Kentucky.
-From that conference emerged an agreement to establish an organized effort among special education chairpersons.
-The purposes of that effort were to “1) provide a vehicle for exchanging information and ideas; 2) serve as an advisory group to organizations associations, agencies and legislative bodies; 3) formulate standards for programs and to encourage enforcement of those standards; and 4) to influence the direction preparation programs in special education” (Blackhurst, 1976).
-A follow up meeting was planned at The Ohio State University in July, 1976 and on November 30, 1976 the constitution and by-laws for the Higher Education Consortium for Special Education (HECSE) were adopted.
+With the growth of special education teacher preparation and doctoral programs came the need to establish an organization to foster communication among Chairpersons of Special Education teacher preparation programs.
+In January 1976, James Affleck from the University of Washington and Richard Schofer from the University of Missouri convened the First Invitational Conference of Chairpersons of College and University Departments of Special Education at the University of Kentucky.
+From that conference emerged an agreement to establish an organized effort among special education Chairpersons.
+The purposes of that effort were to “1) provide a vehicle for exchanging information and ideas; 2) serve as an advisory group to organizations, associations, agencies, and legislative bodies; 3) formulate standards for programs and to encourage enforcement of those standards; and 4) to influence the direction of preparation programs in special education” (Blackhurst, 1976).
+A follow-up meeting was planned at Ohio State University in July 1976 and on November 30, 1976, the constitution and by-laws for the Higher Education Consortium for Special Education (HECSE) were adopted.

 As the 21st century opened, HECSE initiated an awards program to recognize national leaders who have been instrumental in implementing policies that have had a major impact on the field of special education and disability services.
 To date, these awards, listed elsewhere on this site, have recognized individuals who proposed and saw to completion policy changes that have changed the lives of individuals with special needs and their families or provided support for the professionals who serve them.

 Today, HECSE continues to examine topics and issues that will challenge the field of special education in the years to come.
 HECSE also participates in joint activities with other professional organizations and advocacy groups to address common concerns in the areas of education and disability policy.
-HECSE is currently a member of the Committee for Education Funding (FMI: http://www.cef.org) and the Consortium for Citizens with Disabilities (FMI: http://www.c-c-d.org and engages in collaborative activities with the Teacher Education Division (TED) of the Council for Exceptional Children (CEC) (FMI: http://www.tedcec.org).
+HECSE is currently a member of the Committee for Education Funding (http://www.cef.org) and the Consortium for Citizens with Disabilities (http://www.c-c-d.org) and engages in collaborative activities with the Teacher Education Division (TED) of the Council for Exceptional Children (CEC) (http://www.tedcec.org).
 Member institutions and their representatives, along with partner groups, are nationally known for their extensive knowledge of personnel and leadership preparation and untiring advocacy efforts on behalf of the special education professional community.

-Smith, D. D., Robb, S. M., West, J., & Tyler, N. (in press).
-The changing education landscape: How can special education leadership preparation make a difference for teachers and their students with disabilities.
-Teacher Education and Special Education.
+- Smith, D. D., Robb, S. M., West, J., & Tyler, N. C. (2010).
+The changing education landscape: How special education leadership preparation can make a difference for teachers and their students with disabilities.
+Teacher Education and Special Education, 33(1), 25-43.

 *Special thanks to Deborah Deutsch Smith and Ed Blackhurst who provided much of the background information needed for this brief history.